aleksplast/BinaryTranslator/README.md

 ## Conclusion

 In this work, we made a working compiler for our language.
 It gives significant boost in perfomance.
+Speed growth is around **5-6** times in tested programms.

 ## References